civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Section 22

-  **(1)** The impact assessment of a designated project, **whether it is conducted by the Agency or a review panel**, must take into account the following factors:
+  **(1)** The impact assessment of a designated project, whether it is conducted by the Agency or a review panel, must take into account the following factors:

-    the **changes to the environment or to health, social or economic conditions and the positive and negative consequences of these changes that are likely to be caused by the carrying out** of the designated project, including
+    the changes to the environment or to health, social or economic conditions and the positive and negative consequences of these changes that are likely to be caused by the carrying out of the designated project, including

     the effects of malfunctions or accidents that may occur in connection with the designated project,